bhaavyagarg07-ux/pwn.college_bhaavya/PracticingPiping.md

 ## Redirecting errors
-edirect the output of /challenge/run, like before, to myflag, and the "errors" (in our case, the instructions) to instructions
+redirect the output of /challenge/run, like before, to myflag, and the "errors" (in our case, the instructions) to instructions

 ### Solve